harshitafk/Design-Patterns-Java/design-pattern-demo/bin/com/designpattern/builder/notes/Builder Design Patterns in Java.md

 The number of parameters to pass to the constructor will make the line of code unreadable.
 Yes, you can still use the setter to change the value of a property after you have initialized your object.
 But what if all your fields are final because you want to render them immutable?
-Or what if some fields are mandatory and others don’t?
+Or what if some fields are mandatory and others donâ€™t?

 ## Implementation of the builder pattern